wyh770406/mongoid-sphinx/README.markdown

 No additional configuraton is needed for interfacing with MongoDB: Setup is done when Mongoid is able to talk to the MongoDB server.

+## Rake Tasks

-MongoidSphinx can now generate your configs and control indexer and searchd through rake tasks (ala Thinking Sphinx).
+MongoidSphinx can now generate your configs and control indexer and searchd through rake tasks (many thanks to Pat Allen for his work on Thinking Sphinx here.
+Much of the code to make this happen is right out of TS).
 Here is a list of the available rake tasks:

     mongoid_sphinx:configure # creates a configuration file in congif/{environment}.sphinx.conf
     mongoid_sphinx:index     # indexes your data